NU-CEM/CompPhys/_posts/2021-08-02-Numerical-Integration-Qs.md

 0.0016620712456461018
 ~~~

-To improve the accuracy we can use a larger number of sliaces:
+To improve the accuracy we can use a larger number of slices:

 ~~~python
 math.pi/2 - rectangular_slice_integral(semicircle, -1, 1, 1000)